Building Coalitions and Creating New Models for Pursuing Equitable Policy

-Our state-based Inclusive Economy Network brings together grassroots groups, business leaders, faith communities, unions, and think-tanks in a coordinated effort to influence local policy toward equity.
+Our state-based Inclusive Economy Project brings together grassroots groups, business leaders, faith communities, unions, and think-tanks in a coordinated effort to influence local policy toward equity.

 We build networks in battleground states and states of promise.
 This collaborative effort provides capacity building, messaging and communications support, research, policy ideas, and trainings with organizers working toward economic justice and a progressive tax code.